rlpacheco/abseff_R/README.md

 *Explanation*:

 This example is calculating the absolute risk of an event-free survival on base 1000 for a hazard ratio of 0.35 (95% CI of 0.18 to 0.65) considering a control risk of 0.7 (70%, 700 per 1000) in a particular time (e.g. 5 years).
-The antecipated risk of event-free (e.g. alive) patients with intervention is 883 (793 to 938) per 1000 patients, corresponding to an absolute difference of 183 more events per 1000 (93 more to 238 more).
+The antecipated risk of event-free (e.g. alive) patients with intervention is 883 (793 to 938) per 1000 patients, corresponding to an absolute difference of 183 more event-free patients per 1000 (93 more to 238 more).
 The display also presents the results on base 100.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **References**